top of page

 Given the serious nature of Sjogren’s, why are so many patients left untreated with HCQ or any other systemic medication?

-Many rheumatologists
+Many rheumatologists:

-1. are disengaged with Sjogren’s, and don’t take the disease seriously.
+1. are disengaged with Sjogren’s and don’t take the disease seriously.
 Sjogren's is a serious systemic disease, and should be managed accordingly.

 3. lack awareness that Sjogren’s shares many serious comorbidities in common with other systemic inflammatory diseases.

-Rheumatologists who tell patients that HCQ does not work often cite a single, flawed study (the “JOQUER" trial)
+Rheumatologists who tell patients that HCQ does not work often cite a single, flawed study, the JOQUER trial.

-This HCQ study from Japan was presented in a poster session at the 2022 EULAR annual meeting.
+This HCQ study from Japan was presented in a poster session at the 2022 EULAR* annual meeting. (*EULAR is the professional rheumatology organization in Europe.)
 While the study was small (26 patients) and did not include a control group, it did show a clear benefit of HCQ in Sjogren's at 8 and 52 weeks.
 Improvement at 52 weeks was greater than at 8 weeks, as would be expected for such a long-acting drug.
 This is the only prospective study of HCQ that goes beyond 6 months.
-EULAR is the professional rheumatology organization in Europe.
 This small study showed:

-1. improved patient reported symptom burden (but not for dryness) 2. lower IgG, a prognostic indicator (high IgG is a sign of disease activity) 3. lower ESSDAI (EULAR Sjogren's syndrome disease activity index), a measure of systemic disease activity used by researchers.
+1. improved patient-reported symptom burden (but not for dryness), 2. lower IgG, a prognostic indicator (high IgG is a sign of disease activity), 3. lower ESSDAI (EULAR Sjogren's syndrome disease activity index), a measure of systemic disease activity used by researchers.
 Please see this page to learn about the ESSDAI.

-“Clinical experience mandates HCQ as the DMARD of choice in pSS in the absence of other more potent options: it is generally well tolerated by patients, and has a known, manageable safety profile including proper follow-up by ophthalmologists.”
+“Clinical experience mandates HCQ as the DMARD of choice in pSS in the absence of other more potent options: it is generally well tolerated by patients, and has a known, manageable safety profile including proper follow-up by ophthalmologists.” ~ Robert Fox et al (129)

-26,275 views0 comments
+28,871 views0 comments

 bottom of page